JuniorNyoumssi/Cyclistic_Analytical_project/README.md

 Each workbook contains about 200,000 observations and 13 columns

-The lines below give the column names, Description ,and data type of each column accordingly, a little bit hard to read but this is the best format I could use on this platform
+The lines below give the column names,Description ,and data type of each column  in the form ; column names [Description](data type) accordingly, a little bit hard to read but this is the best format I could use on this platform

 ride_id	[The identification number of the ride] (Alphanumeric) , rideable_type [The type of bike : Electric, classic,docked] (Text),